Guides & Tutorials

 Gemfile and add the following content to it:

-Once you have a Gemfile you can now connect your site to Netlify without issue.
+Once you have a Gemfile and a .ruby-version file, you can now connect your site to Netlify without issue.

 Adding a new site with Git is not a requirement for adding a site, but it’s strongly recommend to take advantage of all of Netlify's continuous deployment features.